 As EV technology continues to evolve with improved charging capabilities and more electric vehicle options becoming available, the demand for better infrastructure will continue to increase.
-FCR supports the expansion of EV infrastructure in Canada and we continue to annually increase our network of EV charging stations at our properties.
-We currently have over 300 Level 2 EV stations installed across our portfolio, with a commitment to install an additional 140 EV stations in 2023-24.
-We are striving to install EV charging facilities available at all applicable properties by the end of 2024.
+FCR supports the expansion of EV infrastructure in Canada and we continue to annually increase the network of EV charging stations at our properties.
+We have invested in the installation of more than 300 Level 2 EV stations across our portfolio.
+Beginning in 2024, we will partner with leaders in the industry to expand availability of fast charging infrastructure across the country by providing these infrastructure partners with access to our prime urban and suburban retail sites.

-A key component of our super urban strategy is to create an amenity of a connected walkable neighbourhood.
-Our portfolio has an average Walk Score of 85 which is considered "Very Walkable", where most errands can be accomplished on foot.
+A key component of our urban strategy is to create an amenity of a connected walkable neighbourhood.
+Our portfolio has an average Walk Score of 84 which is considered "Very Walkable", where most errands can be accomplished on foot.
 We are continually assessing our properties for opportunities to improve connectivity to make them more welcoming and safer as well as identifying expanded natural pedestrian access routes.